 If you rely on an aging air conditioner, a smart thermostat might not work with it.
 Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it potentially runs on Freon®.
 Also referred to as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
 You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will show the refrigerant type.

 If your air conditioner is running fine, you can keep on using it.
 However, if it ever has a refrigerant leak, fixing the problem will be expensive.
 That’s due to the fact Freon is only available in reduced, recycled amounts.

 Newer air conditioners use Puron®, or R-410A.
 But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

-Our Professionals Make Air Conditioning Installation Stress-Free
+Our Techs Make Air Conditioning Installation Hassle-Free

-Get in touch with us at 605-206-3766 to request your free, no-pressure estimate now!
+Call us at 605-206-3766 to request your free, no-pressure estimate now!